apache/zeppelin/docs/development/writingzeppelinspell.md

 - You might want to manipulate DOM directly (e.g google d3.js), then refer [Flowchart Spell](https://github.com/apache/zeppelin/blob/master/zeppelin-examples/zeppelin-example-spell-flowchart/index.js)
 - You might want to return promise not string (e.g API call), then refer [Google Translation API Spell](https://github.com/apache/zeppelin/blob/master/zeppelin-examples/zeppelin-example-spell-translator/index.js)

-### 3. Create __Helium package file__ for local deploy
+### 3. Create __Helium package file__ for local deployment

 You don't want to publish your package every time you make a change in your spell.
 Zeppelin provides local deploy.
 The only thing you need to do is creating a __Helium Package file__ (JSON) for local deploy.
-It's automatically created when you publish to npm repository but in local case, you should make it by your self.
+It's automatically created when you publish to npm repository but in local case, you should make it by yourself.

 ```
 {